vitiral/wheat/README.md

 ## Taint analysis and lifetimes

-Here is `splitl` using references instead of owned values.
-In order to use references, the lifetimes must be marked correctly in this case because the compiler has no way to know the programer intended the output to be tied to the input.
+Eventually, it would be desireable to be able to track lifetimes using an external linter which has access to the AST attributes.
+Below is an example of how this might be done.

 ```
-lt!!(s=res) // "s" must outlive all values in "res" (result)
+lt!!{s=res;} // "s" must outlive all values in "res" (result)
-fn splitl{s: String; delimiter: char}
+fn splitl{s: ref String; delimiter: char}
   -> {left: ref str; right: ref str}
 (
   for!!({let c = v; let i = index}; s.charsIndex{}) (